ocbe-uio/BayesMallows/README.md

 Please also check out the [Suggested Roadmap](https://github.uio.no/oyss/BayesMallows/wiki/Roadmap).

+To install the current development version of the package, you should clone or download this repository, and then open `BayesMallows.Rproj` in RStudio and click **Build** and then **Install and Restart** on the top meny.

 ## Function Overview

 This table describes the high level functions informally.
 It is aimed at